Caught by the Tides

 Caught by the Tides (风流一代) is a 2024 Chinese drama film directed by Jia Zhangke, and written by Wan Jianhuan and Jia Zhangke, based on footage across 22 years, some from Jia's previous films, in an impressionistic non-linear blend of fiction and non-fiction.

-The film was selected to compete for the Palme d'Or at the 77th Cannes Film Festival, where had its world premiere on 18 May 2024.
+The film was selected to compete for the Palme d'Or at the 77th Cannes Film Festival, where it had its world premiere on 18 May 2024.

 Plot

 In 2001, in the northern Chinese city of Datong, a working-class woman named Qiao Qiao has a romantic relationship with her manager Guao Bin as she hustles to make a living as a singer, model, and club girl.
 Bin leaves Datong to try to earn a living in another province, sending Qiao Qiao a text message that says he will bring her when he has money.
-After a stretch, Qiao Qiao decides to go looking for him, passing though communities that are being displaced by the Three Gorges Dam, as well as through Guangdong Province.
+After a stretch, Qiao Qiao decides to go looking for him, passing through communities that are being displaced by the Three Gorges Dam, as well as through Guangdong Province.
 Meanwhile, Bin tries his hand at a number of businesses, including entering a shady deal with a corrupt politician.
 When Qiao Qiao finally finds Bin, she breaks up with him.
 They eventually re-unite in COVID-era China, after both have noticeably aged.